Winter Makes Indoor Air Quality Worse

-Most people spend their winter days inside, breathing air that is dirtier than smoggy cities.
+Most people spend their winter days inside, but breathing indoor air can be dirtier than the air in smoggy cities.
 Chemicals, bacteria, mold and mildew particles can contaminate indoor air and make inhaling it bad for your health.

 Indoor air pollution aggravates respiratory conditions like asthma, allergies and chronic lung diseases.
 But dirty air has even been linked to health problems like heart disease and stroke.